 After 6 years of working as a Senior Interactive Designer, Art Director and Creative Director I’ve decided to move on from Helios.
+Explore some highlighted work using the button below.

 My obsession lately has been on mixed reality.
 I’ve been playing around with a lot of AR creation tools lately to see if I can do something more with my 3D models than just render them out.